- Research Directors

 IOWC Associate: Nigel Worden

-Professor of History at the University of Cape Town, South Africa, Nigel Worden is an internationally renowned scholar of South African and Indian Ocean world history.
+Emeritus Professor of History at the University of Cape Town, Nigel Worden is an internationally renowned scholar of South African and Indian Ocean world history.
 He holds a PhD degree in History from Cambridge University and BA degrees in both Linguistics and Art History from the University of South Africa.
-Professor Worden, whose languages include Dutch, French and Afrikaans among many others, has been the recipient of numerous awards, including the U.S Council on Public History's 1995 G. Wesley Johnson Award for best article in the field of public history published in 1994; a UCT Meritorious publication award in 2000 for Cape Town: The Making of a City; an Overseas Visiting Fellowship at St. John's College, Cambridge in 2002; the 2003-2004 Nelson Mandela Chair in Humanities grant to edit a volume of slave court testimonies published by the Van Riebeeck Society; and the Western Cape Provincial Honours: Premier’s Commendation for contributions to the study of slavery in 2005.
-Professor Worden is currently a joint leader with Professor Penny Russell (University of Sydney) of a three-year project entitled, "Empires of Honour: Violence and Virtue in Colonial Societies, 1750-1850, " which is funded by the Australian Research Council.
+In 2014 Professor Worden was appointed a Fellow of UCT in recognition of the quality of his research and he has been the recipient of numerous awards, including the U.S Council on Public History's 1995 G. Wesley Johnson Award for best article in the field of public history published in 1994; a UCT Meritorious publication award in 2000 for Cape Town: The Making of a City; an Overseas Visiting Fellowship at St. John's College, Cambridge in 2002; the 2003-2004 Nelson Mandela Chair in Humanities grant to edit a volume of slave court testimonies published by the Van Riebeeck Society; and the Western Cape Provincial Honours: Premier’s Commendation for contributions to the study of slavery in 2005.
+In 2012-14 Professor Worden ran with Professor Penny Russell (University of Sydney) a three-year research project entitled, "Empires of Honour: Violence and Virtue in Colonial Societies, 1750-1850, " funded by the Australian Research Council.
+He currently is associated with research groups in the Netherlands investigating the Indian Ocean slave trade.

 2012 Cape Town between East and West: Social identities in a Dutch colonial town.
 Jacana, Johannesburg and Verloren: Hilversum.